 Waterville is home to two private colleges — Colby and Thomas.
 The campuses provide activities and experiences for the community and for visitors.
 One good example, the Colby College Museum of Art, was founded in 1959 and contains nearly 8,000 pieces of art, many in its specialty, American and contemporary work.
 Fans of the museum know it for its many paintings by artist Alex Katz.
 The museum is tucked away inside Colby’s leafy campus on a hillside outside the downtown.
 Admission is free.

-Another arts staple is Railroad Square Cinema.
-This theater, the second Railroad Square (the first burned down), has been heralded as one of the best art-house cinemas in New England and the country.
-It’s also one of the sites of the annual Maine International Film Festival, going strong after more than 20 years.
+Another arts staple is The Maine Film Center.
+This theater has been heralded as one of the best art-house cinemas in New England and the country.
+It’s also one of the sites of the annual Maine International Film Festival, going strong after more than 25 years.
 The mid-summer festival spreads out over ten days to screen nearly 100 films from around the world.

 The festival’s other venue, the Waterville Opera House, is smack in the middle of downtown.
 It’s been entertaining the region since 1902.
 Newly renovated, the theater has more than 800 seats and offers movies, plays, musicals and other events throughout the year.